Focus on Wuhan, China

 - Canadian Trade Commissioner Service Coordinates

-Situated in the middle of Hubei Province, Wuhan is the most populous city in central China.
-It has a population of 9.7 million residing in three distinct districts (Hankou, Hanyang, and Wuchang), commonly known as “The Three Towns of Wuhan”.
+Wuhan, the capital of Hubei province,is the most populous city in central China.
+In 2015 it has a population of 10.60 million residing in three distinct districts (Hankou, Hanyang, and Wuchang), commonly known as “The Three Towns of Wuhan”.
 The city is recognized as the political, economic, financial, cultural, educational, and transportation centre of central China.

 While Wuhan has for decades been a traditional base for manufacturing, it has also become one of the areas promoting modern industrial change.
-Wuhan consists of three national development zones, four scientific and technologic development parks, over 350 research institutes, 1,470 hi-tech enterprises and numerous enterprise incubators – enabling the city to offer globally competitive strengths in most business fields.
+Wuhan consists of three national development zones, four scientific and technologic development parks, over 350 research institutes, 1,656 hi-tech enterprises, numerous enterprise incubators and investments from 230 Fortune Global 500 firms – enabling the city to offer globally competitive strengths in most business fields.
 By combining traditional industries such as automobile manufacturing, the starting point of China's economic liberalization, with new hi-tech industries in places like the Optics Valley, Wuhan is positioning itself as one of the most progressive business cities in all of Asia.

 Wuhan possesses strong economic and regional advantages.
 It connects the east with the west, channels the north to the south, and links rivers with seas by means of its developed infrastructure in water, land and air traffic.

 Important metropolises in China, including Beijing, Shanghai, Guangzhou, Chengdu, and Xi’an, are all within 1,200 km of Wuhan, home to the largest inland port in the country and the gateway to the Three Gorges Project – the development of a hydroelectric dam in the Yangtze River.
 Benefitting from its strategic position in central China, Wuhan naturally became a hub for the efficient distribution of products for many industries.